Luzhniki Stadium: Background and early years

 On 23 December 1954, the Government of the USSR adopted a resolution on the construction of a stadium in the Luzhniki area in Moscow.
 The decision of the Soviet Government was a response to a specific current international situation: By the early 1950s, Soviet athletes took to the world stage for the first time after World War II (rus. the Great Patriotic War), participating in the Olympic Games.
 The 1952 Summer Olympics in Helsinki brought the Soviet team 71 medals (of which 22 gold) and second place in the unofficial team standings.

 It was a success, but the increased athletic development of the Soviet Union, which was a matter of state policy, required the construction of a new sports complex.
 The proposed complex was to meet all modern international standards and at the same time serve as a training base for the Olympic team and arena for large domestic and international competitions.

 The stadium was built in 1955–56 as the Grand Arena of the Central Lenin Stadium.
 The design began in January 1955 and was completed in 90 days by the architects Alexander Vlasov, Igor Rozhin, Nikolai Ullas, Alexander Khryakov and engineers Vsevolod Nasonov, Nikolai Reznikov, Vasily Polikarpov.
 Building materials came from Leningrad and the Armenian SSR, electrical and oak beams for the spectator benches from the Ukrainian SSR, furniture from Riga and Kaunas, glass was brought from Minsk, electrical equipment from Podolsk in Moscow Oblast, and larch lumber from Irkutsk in Siberia.
 It was necessary to demolish a whole area of dilapidated buildings (including the Trinity Church, which is supposed to be restored).
 Because the soil was heavily waterlogged, almost the entire area of the foundations of the complex had to be raised half a meter.
 10,000 piles were hammered into the ground and dredgers reclaimed about 3 million cubic metres of soil.
 The total area of the stadium occupies 160 hectares.
 Eight thousand people moved home to make place for the stadium.
 The Church Tikhvin, an architectural monument of the 18th century was moved, too.

 The stadium was officially opened on 31 July 1956, with a friendly football match between the RSFSR and China.
 100 thousand spectators welcomed the event.
 The stadium was built in just 450 days.
 It was the national stadium of the Soviet Union, and is now the national stadium of Russia.
 In 1960 a 26-foot bronze statue of Lenin by sculptor Matvei Manizer, which was created for Expo 58 in Brussel, was placed on the square in front of the main stadium entrance.

+On 10, 11 and 12 June 1958, the first motorcycle speedway races to be held in the Soviet Union were conducted at the stadium.
+However, the stadium became better known for hosting ice speedway and it held the final of the Individual Ice Speedway World Championship in 1966, 1967, 1975 and 1984.